Redemption tale: The Srikanth story of guts and grit | Sports-Games

 He turned a corner after that, reaching the semifinals at the next two events -- Hylo Open and Indonesia Masters.

 ''I'll just try and continue to work hard, it's a process.
-Lots of tournaments next year with Asian Games, CWG, another Worlds.
+Lot of tournaments next year with Asian Games, CWG, another Worlds.
 Big year... will try and learn from this experience and work on it.''
+PTI ATK PM PM KHS KHS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)